Poka-Yoke: The Complete Guide to Mistake Proofing

 Human beings make mistakes.
 Even highly trained professionals, experienced operators, skilled engineers, surgeons, pilots, and software developers are capable of errors.
 Fatigue, distraction, overconfidence, poor design, stress, interruptions, unclear instructions, and complex processes all increase the possibility of defects.
 Organizations spend millions of dollars every year fixing problems that could have been prevented at the source.
 This is where Poka-Yoke becomes one of the most powerful concepts in Lean Manufacturing and Quality Management.

-Poka-Yoke is a Japanese approach focused on designing systems, products, tools, and processes in a way that either prevents mistakes from happening or detects them before they become defects.
+Poka-Yoke is a Japanese term that means “mistake-proofing” or “error prevention.”Poka-Yoke” focused on designing systems, products, tools, and processes in a way that either prevents mistakes from happening or detects them before they become defects.
 Instead of blaming people, Poka-Yoke improves the process itself.

 Today, companies across automotive, medical devices, aerospace, pharmaceuticals, electronics, software, logistics, food processing, and healthcare rely on mistake-proofing techniques to improve safety, reduce rework, lower costs, and increase customer satisfaction.